Arthur, Prince of Wales: Death

 News of Arthur's death reached Henry VII's court late on 4 April.
 The King was awoken from his sleep by his confessor, who quoted Job by asking Henry "If we receive good things at the hands of God, why may we not endure evil things?"
 He then told the king that "[his] dearest son hath departed to God," and Henry burst into tears.
-"Grief-stricken and emotional," he then had his wife brought into his chambers, so that they might "take the painful news together"; Elizabeth reminded Henry that God had helped him become king and "had ever preserved him," adding that they had been left with "yet a fair Prince and two fair princesses and that God is where he was, and [they were] both young enough."
+"Grief-stricken and emotional," he then had his wife, Elizabeth, brought into his chambers, so that they might "take the painful news together"; Elizabeth reminded Henry that God had helped him become king and "had ever preserved him," adding that they had been left with "yet a fair Prince and two fair princesses and that God is where he was, and [they were] both young enough."
 Soon after leaving Henry's bedchamber, Elizabeth collapsed and began to cry, while the ladies sent for the King, who hurriedly came and "relieved her."

 On 8 April, a general procession took place for the salvation of Arthur's soul.
 That night, a dirge was sung in St Paul's Cathedral and every parish church in London.
 On 23 April, Arthur's body, which had previously been embalmed, sprinkled with holy water and sheltered with a canopy, was carried out of Ludlow Castle and into the Parish Church of Ludlow by various noblemen and gentlemen.
 On 25 April, Arthur's body was taken to Worcester Cathedral via the River Severn, in a "special wagon upholstered in black and drawn by six horses, also caparisoned in black."
 As was customary, Catherine did not attend the funeral.
-The Earl of Surrey acted as chief mourner.
+Thomas Howard, 1st Earl of Surrey acted as chief mourner.
 At the end of the ceremony, Sir William Uvedale, Sir Richard Croft and Arthur's household ushers broke their staves of office and threw them into the Prince's grave.
 During the funeral, Arthur's own arms were shown alongside those of Cadwaladr ap Gruffydd and Brutus of Troy.
 Two years later, a chantry was erected over Arthur's grave.

 Legacy

 Shortly after Arthur's death, the idea of betrothing the widowed Catherine to the new heir apparent, Henry, had arisen; Henry VII and Isabella I were keen on moving forward with the betrothal and the pope granted a dispensation towards that end.
 Henry VIII ascended the throne on 22 April 1509 and married Arthur's widow on 11 June.
-They had six children; three of their sons died before reaching three months of age, a daughter was stillborn, and another lived for only a week.
+They had six children; their three sons died before reaching three months of age, one daughter was stillborn, and another lived for only a week.
 The couple's surviving child was Mary I (b.
 1516).
 In 1526, Henry started to pursue the affections of Anne Boleyn.
 At the same time, he became troubled by what became known as the King's "great matter", that is, finding an appropriate solution for his lack of male descendants.
 It soon became the King's wish to dissolve his marriage and marry Anne, who was more likely to bear children.